PowerCodersOrg/powercoders.org/site/content/faq/_index.md

   ###### What is Powercoders?

-  Powercoders is a coding academy for refugees.
+  Powercoders is a coding academy for refugees & migrants.
 It consists of a coding bootcamp of 13 weeks and an internship that lasts 6 to 12 months.
 The ultimate goal of Powercoders is the permanent placement of trained refugees in IT-companies and IT-departments.
 While the project started in Switzerland, we now hope to grow and bring our impact to other cities across the world.
 sections:
   - items:
       - header: How was Powercoders started?